 Automated Bidding and Portfolio strategies are fully automated by Google Ads, and no 3rd party tool will be able to edit them, as Google aggregates the performance data for everything in the portfolio and uses that to determine bids.

-The workaround we've created for this, based on the restriction Google has, is changing the target at the ad group level, using the Target CPA or Target ROAS recipes in the Rule Engine.
+The workaround we've created for this, based on the restriction Google has, is changing the target at the ad group level, using the Target CPA or Target ROAS strategy in the Rule Engine.

-These recipes, however, only work with standard strategies.
+These strategies, however, only work with standard strategies.

 For Bing Ads